What is Fedorov Restoration Therapy?

 When Fedorov Restoration Therapy is Not Recommended

-• Cataract or pathology of cornea
+• Pathology of cornea like keratoconus

 • Age-related diminished ability to focus on near objects (presbyopia)